The Converse of the Real Orthogonal Holant Theorem: Introduction

 Holant problems were motivated by Valiant's technique of \emph{holographic transformations} \cite{valiant}.
-In particular, Valiant's \emph{Holant theorem} (\autoref{thm:holant} below) states roughly that two any signature sets $\fc \cup \fc'$ and $\gc \cup \gc'$ that are equivalent up to a certain linear transformation are \emph{Holant-indistinguishable}, meaning that each signature grid $\Omega$ has the same Holant value whether its vertices are assigned signatures from $\fc \cup \fc'$ or from $\gc \cup \gc'$.
+In particular, Valiant's \emph{Holant theorem} (\autoref{thm:holant} below) states roughly that two any signature sets $\fc$ and $\gc$ that are equivalent up to a certain linear transformation are \emph{Holant-indistinguishable}, meaning that each signature grid $\Omega$ has the same Holant value whether its vertices are assigned signatures from $\fc$ or from $\gc$.
 Many problems which do not otherwise appear tractable are in fact tractable under a Holographic transformation to a known tractable problem \cite{valiant_2006_accidental}.
-Xia \cite{xia} conjectured the converse of the Holant theorem: if $\fc \cup \fc'$ and $\gc \cup \gc'$ are Holant-indistinguishable, then they are equivalent up to linear transformation.
-Xia's general conjecture is false (see \autoref{sec:holanttheorem}), but one case highlighted by Xia was left open.
+Xia \cite{xia} conjectured the converse of the Holant theorem: if $\fc$ and $\gc$ are Holant-indistinguishable, then they are equivalent up to linear transformation.
+Xia's general conjecture is false \cite{cai_complete_2016}, but one case highlighted by Xia was left open.
 This paper proves that case, which is as follows. \begin{theorem*}[\autoref{thm:result}, informal] Let $\fc$ and $\gc$ be sets of real-valued signatures.
-Then $\fc$ and $\gc$ are equivalent under a real orthogonal transformation if and only if $\fc$ and $\gc$ are Holant-indistinguishable. \end{theorem*}
+Then $\fc$ and $\gc$ are equivalent under a real orthogonal transformation if and only if $\fc$ and $\gc$ are Holant-indistinguishable. \end{theorem*} Later, the techniques developed in a previous version of the present work \cite{orthogonal} (including the direct sum and subdomain-restriction ideas in Lemmas \ref{lem:offdiagblock} and \ref{lem:restriction} below) were used to show that Xia's general conjecture holds for any $\fc$ and $\gc$ which are \emph{quantum-nonvanishing} \cite{bipartite}.
+The $\fc$ and $\gc$ in the context of \autoref{thm:result} are quantum-nonvanishing, so a slightly weaker version of \autoref{thm:result} in which the obtained orthogonal matrix is complex also follows from this more general converse.